 With her extensive background of research expertise, Dr. Enders also holds leadership roles in translational science and research education.
 She is a past chair for the Biostatistics, Epidemiology and Research Design special interest group of the Association for Clinical and Translational Science.

-When the retirement of a fellow statistician aligned with her own expanding interests in 2015, Dr. Enders began a set of new collaborations with investigators in nephrology and urology, with a particular focus on kidney stone research.
-Not only are kidney stones extremely painful for many patients, but the cost of care for kidney stones represents a large drain on the health care system.
+- Kidney stone research.
+Dr. Enders collaborates with investigators in nephrology and urology, with a particular focus on kidney stone research.
+Not only are kidney stones extremely painful for many patients but the cost of care for kidney stones also represents a large drain on the health care system.

 - Biostatistics education.
 Dr. Enders' personal research focuses on statistics education for nonstatisticians.
 Her most recent efforts include establishing competencies for biostatistics and developing and evaluating instruments to assess understanding of biostatistics.
 Her work in this area is focused on learners in clinical and translational science, including physicians engaged in research.